Gautschi-type and implicit-explicit integrators for constrained wave equations: Numerical Example

 The obtained convergence history is presented in Figure~\ref{fig:convL2}.
 The displayed lines show the errors in $u$ measured in the $L^\infty(0,T;L^2(\Omega))$-norm.
 One can see the first-order convergence of the IMEX Euler scheme, i.e., of the implicit Euler scheme where the nonlinearity is treated explicitly, i.e.,

 We further observe the proven second-order accuracy of the IMEX scheme~\eqref{eq:IMEX_damp}.
-For the Gautschi-type integrator~\eqref{eq:Gautschi:PDAE}, we present three versions which differ by the dimension of the Krylov subspaces used for the computation of the matrix cosine.
+For the Gautschi-type integrator~\eqref{eq:Gautschi:PDAE}, we present three versions that differ by the dimension of the Krylov subspaces used for the computation of the matrix cosine.
 For dimension $r=1$, the error stagnates but already for $r=2$ the errors show second-order convergence.
 The results improve once more for $r=3$ but remain unchanged for larger dimensions $r>3$.
+We note that the choice of $f_\Gamma$ is covered by the assumption for the IMEX scheme, but not the results for the Gautschi method.
+However, different choices lead to similar convergence plots.
+Finally, Figure~\ref{fig:convL2} also shows the results for the fully explicit leapfrog scheme.
+Here, we observe the expected second-order convergence as soon as the scheme gets stable for sufficiently small time step sizes.

 If one considers the $L^\infty(0,T;H^1(\Omega))$-norm, in which the IMEX \CN error was estimated in Theorem~\ref{th:IMEX:convergence}, we observe the same orders but with larger error constants.

 The code is available at \texttt{https://github.com/altmannr/codeForGautschiCNPaper}.